a7isss/yournextstore/README.md

 ### Node.js 20+

-We officially support the current LTS version – 20 at the time of writing.
+We officially support the current LTS versions – 20 at the time of writing.
 YNS should work on versions 18, 20, and 22.
 If you're using one of those versions and encounter a problem, please report it!

 #### Installing Node.js